 - Trigger Client Actions (HWInv)

 - Launch XAML Forms or PowerShell driven Frontends

 - Splash Screen

-So my tip.. start converting batch files, powershell scripts into embedded powershell scripts with no required content.
+Start converting batch files, PowerShell scripts into embedded PowerShell scripts with no required content.